internet-identity-labs/nfid/docs/pages/blog/embracing-the-future.md

 systems, significantly reducing reliance on centralized infrastructures and leveraging the inherent security of the protocol itself.
 However, the journey is not without its challenges.

+## Disclaimer

+The standards mentioned in this document are currently in progress.
+We warmly invite the ICP community to contribute to the finalization of these standards.
+The purpose of this blog post is to provide an update on the current status of the standards and present a draft implementation for discussion.
+These ideas represent our vision and perspective on the potential benefits of this collaborative effort to enhance the ICP ecosystem.

 ## Why ICP Wallet Standards are Important

 ### Empowering User Choice in Web3